 • Join a close-knit and nurturing community and develop your leadership skills.

-• Receive professional mentorship from faculty to assist in an internship, graduate school, and job placement.
+• Receive professional mentorship from faculty and alumni to assist in an internship, graduate school, and job placement.

-• Participate in social gatherings and outings such as field trips and attending conferences.
+• Participate in social gatherings and outings such as field trips, STEM outreach, and other events.

 • Make money and gain additional experience by working as a Lab Assistant or Chemistry Tutor.